bitcollector1/netbox-auto-provision-scripts/README.md

 You can bypass the script and just create a base system (CSV Import) in NetBox as shown below and run the main provision script on that.

-Keep in mind the main provision script still needs valid DNS working.
-The ARP seed script also outputs data for you to put into /etc/hosts on your provisioning server so you can SSH to the systems without creating IP and Interfaces in NetBox since the script will do that for you anyway.
-It's a bit of a hack I stumbled across but seems to work well until I have time to change it.

 ###### Provision script must have a "Base" system in place.
 If you used the seed script you will also have IP's you need to add to /etc/host file so no DNS is needed for SSH to work.

 <img width="1271" alt="shell-system-no-interface-ip" src="https://user-images.githubusercontent.com/50723251/145331652-3e240612-b83e-4068-99f7-a5a0fd3469bc.png">